lint-staged/lint-staged/README.md

 tl;dr: Yes, but the pattern should start with `../`.

-By default, `lint-staged` executes linters only on the files present inside the project folder(where `lint-staged` is installed and run from).
+By default, `lint-staged` executes tasks only on the files present inside the project folder(where `lint-staged` is installed and run from).
 So this question is relevant _only_ when the project folder is a child folder inside the git repo.
 In certain project setups, it might be desirable to bypass this restriction.
 See [#425](https://github.com/okonet/lint-staged/issues/425), [#487](https://github.com/okonet/lint-staged/issues/487) for more context.